"...Adventures in which you'll live in a million could-be years on a thousand maybe worlds..."

 Available for Listening Booth: Y

-Ancient tablets uncovered in Egypt describe what seems to be blueprints for the construction of a drive system to a starship.
+Ancient tablets uncovered in Egypt describe what seem to be blueprints for the construction of a starship drive system.

 Prime Difference